Lynton and Barnstaple Railway: History

 From 700 ft up on Exmoor, looking towards the hilltops, and beyond, the sea...

 Following the opening of the Devon and Somerset Railway to Barnstaple, there were calls for an extension to serve the twin towns of Lynton and Lynmouth, which were popular with holiday-makers.

 Through the middle of the 19th century, several schemes were proposed, from established railway companies and independent developers.
 One scheme suggested electric power, while another proposed a line from South Molton.
 None of these schemes offered sufficient prospects to encourage investment, and few got further than initial plans.

 Due to the difficult terrain, one scheme suggested a narrow gauge, already in use by the Festiniog Railway Company [sic] and elsewhere, to ease construction.
 This scheme was supported by Sir George Newnes, publisher of Titbits and The Strand Magazine who became chairman of the company.
+Another proposal was to build it as a monorail on the Lartigue principle.
 The Lynton and Barnstaple Railway Act 1895 (58 & 59 Vict. c. lxxii) was passed on 27 June 1895, and James Szlumper was the consulting engineer for the work.

 The line opened on 11 May 1898 with public service commencing on 16 May, connecting with trains from Waterloo on the Ilfracombe Branch Line at Barnstaple Town.

 The scheme did not meet with universal enthusiasm, and from the beginning, there were some who doubted the true intentions of the promoters.
 Although many of the sinuous curves and deviations were due to having to maintain a 1 in 50 gradient where there was no leeway (most observers being oblivious to the fact that a straighter shorter line would have made the gradient even steeper), several were due to resistance by local landowners along the route.

 A guide published whilst the line was being built stated:

 On the highest point at Lynton a pretentious mansion has been built for himself by the proprietor of a certain well known publication, whom some look on as the benefactor and others as the evil genius of the place.
 Through his enterprise it is that the "lift" was made in 1888, to be cursed by conservative and artistic souls, but blessed by unwieldy bodies and rheumatic limbs; he has also favoured the railway, now a fait accompli, and the pier which seems so much wanted.
 Yet whatever may be said of the railway, there is good reason for doubting if the pier would be a real advantage.
 It would certainly flood the place with a class of excursionists for whom there is little accommodation, and on whom, for the most part, its characteristic beauties would be thrown away.